winsw/winsw/doc/YamlConfigFile.md

 ### delayedAutoStart

 This Boolean option enables the delayed start mode if the `Automatic` start mode is defined.
-For more information, see [Startup Processes and Delayed Automatic Start](https://techcommunity.microsoft.com/t5/ask-the-performance-team/ws2008-startup-processes-and-delayed-automatic-start/ba-p/372692).

-Please note that this startup mode will not take affect on old Windows versions older than Windows 7 and Windows Server 2008.
-Windows service installation may fail in such case.
+[Read more. . .](xmlConfigFile.md#delayedautostart)

 ```yaml
 delayedAutoStart: false